pisceanfoot/DataStaxDay/README.md

 ```
 apt-cache policy gcc python-dev python-pip python-dev build-essential
 ```
 If any of the packages are not installed, follow the instructions below.
+If you're sharing a cluster with other students you should decide between you who will perform these tasks on which nodes!

 **Install pip and dependencies**